 Here at SRS Cleaning Equipment, we like to make sure that when our customers take delivery of their purchased or hired walk-behind or ride-on scrubber dryer industrial floor cleaning machine that they are fully aware of how the model operates and the different processes involved to ensure optimal cleaning performance and safe use.
 Here are a few tips for anyone who’s considering the purchase or hire of a new or used industrial floor cleaner in the near future.

 First of all, it’s important to make sure you have the correct brushes or pads installed on your machine.
 Certain pads/brushes clean better depending on what type of floor they are being used on.
 Red and blue pads are fairly soft and ideal on smooth concrete surfaces such as a newly laid warehouse floor.
 The green and black pads are more aggressive and are designed for removing heavy stains such as rubber tyre marks caused by fork-lift trucks.
-There are also different grades of scrub brushes, from fairly soft nylons to very stiff bristled ‘tynex’ brushes.
+There are also different grades of scrub brushes from your ride on scrubber dryer, from fairly soft nylons to very stiff bristled ‘tynex’ brushes.
 Our machine installers recommend and fit the best pad or brush type for your machine on every delivery so you don’t have to worry.
 Having the right brush and cleaning fluid can help you save time by effectively cleaning your floor in 1 to 2 passes rather than 3 or 4.